ICSC-CN-HPC-Spoke-4-Earth-Climate/documentation/docs/source/3_howtos/3_1_member_howto.rst

 #.
 On any page, click their profile photo (upper-right corner) > **Settings.**
 #.
 On the left sidebar click **Developer settings** > dropdown menu **Personal access tokens** > **Fine-grained tokens.**
 #.
 Click the button **Generate new token** (top-right button).
 #.
-Set the token name, expiration, resource owner, repository access and permissions according to the table :ref:`token_request_details`.
+Set the token name, expiration, resource owner, repository access and permissions according to the table in Section :ref:`Token Request Details`.
 #.
 In the **Overview** section, review the request and submit.

 After receiving approval from the Organization,